piano and piano bench on stage

 Student receiving degree

-In addition to the High Achiever Concert and Annual Award Ceremony, AMEB WA is proud to recognise outstanding results in both Music and Speech & Drama examinations.
-To achieve an Award of Excellence, candidates have achieved an A+ result.
+In addition to the High Achievers’ Concert and Annual Award Ceremony, AMEB WA is proud to recognise outstanding results in both Music and Speech & Drama examinations.
+Candidates who have achieved an A+ result are published in the Annual AMEB Awards booklet (available online).
 These exceptional outcomes represent a level of skill development that deserves acknowledgement.
-Candidates are published in the Annual AMEB Awards booklet (available online).

 In Music, candidates must demonstrate excellent achievement meeting syllabus objectives in all sections, including performance flair, consistent technical fluency and penetrating stylistic insight.
 Similarly, candidates in Speech and Drama must demonstrate exceptional achievement in all areas of performance.
 Theory exam candidates must achieve a score of 100% in grades 1-3, and over 95% in the following grades.